mics13/mics13/README.md

-### Hi there 👋
+### Welcome to my page 👋

-Welcome!
-My name is Michael- I am a ✨ Developer ✨
+My name is Michael- I am a ✨ Developer ✨ I soak my brain in codes :computer:

-A little more about me…
+Here is a little more about me…

 ```javascript
 const michael = {